Does Medicare Cover Dialysis?

 Dialysis Services Covered by Medicare

-If you have ESRD, Medicare Part B (medical insurance) will cover dialysis services and supplies.
-You must be enrolled in and paying the monthly premium for Medicare Part B.
+Medicare Part B (medical insurance) will cover dialysis services and supplies if they are medically necessary or if you have end-stage renal disease.
+You must be enrolled in Medicare Part B and paying the monthly premium to qualify.

 - Inpatient dialysis treatments